 Sutent Consumer (continued)

-Upset stomach, nausea, vomiting, diarrhea, change in taste, dry/cracked/thickened skin, watering eyes, swelling around eyes, numbness/tingling of arms/legs, or tiredness may occur.
+Upset stomach, nausea, vomiting, diarrhea, change in taste, decreased appetite, dry/cracked/thickened skin, watering eyes, swelling around eyes, numbness/tingling of arms/legs, or tiredness may occur.
 In some cases, drug therapy may be necessary to prevent or relieve nausea/vomiting/diarrhea.
 Eating several small meals or limiting activity may help lessen some of these effects.
 If these effects persist or worsen, notify your doctor or pharmacist promptly.

 This medication may cause patchy or complete hair loss and changes in hair/skin color.
 These effects are not harmful.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.